HomeMadeBots/Embedded_Software_Meta_Model/README.md

 ### Description

-The software component types can provide public operations that can be called by the operating system of the micro-controller.
+The software component types can provide public operations that shall be called by the operating system of the microcontroller.

 ### Definition